brandnewbox/bnb-on-rails-book/paginate.md

 # Adding Pagination

 Using the pagination library, [will_paginate](https://github.com/mislav/will_paginate), we will add pagination to our `books` `index` view so we don't create an infinite scrolling scenario.
+This is only one of many options: [Trestle](https://github.com/TrestleAdmin/trestle) includes the gem [Kaminari](https://github.com/kaminari/kaminari) by default, and we also have worked with [Pagy](https://github.com/ddnexus/pagy).

 ## Step 1 - Installing will_paginate